KxSystems/embedPy/README.md

 Install by placing `p.q` and `p.k` in `$QHOME` and `p.so` in `$QHOME/{l64|m64}`.

-**NB** If you are currently using PyQ, it also has a file called p.so, which it places in `$QHOME/{l64|m64}`.
-In this case, you may want to initially run from the local build directory without installing.
+**Watch out** If you are currently using PyQ, it also has a file `p.so` in `$QHOME/{l64|m64}`.
+In this case, you may want to run initially from the local build directory without installing. <!-- FIXME: what would that look like? -->

 ## Example usage

-### Running the examples
+### Run the examples

-In each of the code snippets below, we assume that `p.q` has been loaded into a running q console with
+To run the following examples, load `p.q`.
 ```q
 q)\l p.q
 ```

-### Executing Python code
+### Execute Python code

 The interface allows execution of Python code directly in a q console or from a script.
-In both the console and scripts, Python code should be prefixed with a `p)` prompt
+In both console and scripts, prefix Python code with `p)`.
 ```q
 q)p)print(1+2)
 3
 ```
-Multiline Python code can be loaded and executed using q scripts (but not from the console).
-Prefix the first line of the code with `p)` and indent subsequent lines of Python code according to the usual Python indentation rules. e.g. create a `q` script with the contents below.
+Q scripts (but not the console) can load and execute multiline Python code.
+Prefix the first line of the code with `p)` and indent subsequent lines of Python code according to the usual Python indentation rules.
 ```bash
 $ cat embedPytest.q
 a:1                   / q code
 p)def add1(arg1):     # Python code
     return arg1+1     # still Python code
 ```
-Then in a q session
+In a q session
 ```q
 q)\l embedPytest.q
 q)p)print(add1(12))
 13
 ```
-Full scripts of Python code can be executed in q, using the `.p` file extension (not `.py`).
+Full Python scripts can be executed in q, using the `.p` file extension (not `.py`).
 The script is loaded as usual.
 ```bash
 $ cat helloq.p
 print("Hello q!")